yunvs/WhatsAppReports/README.md

 The PDF report is structured like this:

 <dl>
-    <dt>First, second and third Page: General information </dt>
+    <dt>Pages 1-4: General information </dt>
         <dd>The information on this page is about the messages sent by all users in the chat.
-This page gives a general overview of the chat by showing the total number of messages, media and emojis; the number of users; the total number of messages and media sent by each user; average word length and more statistics and graphics.</dd>
+This page gives a general overview of the chat by showing the total number of messages, media and emojis; the number of users; the total number of messages and media sent by each user; average word length and more NLP statistics and graphics.</dd>
     <dt>Following Pages: Sender specific information </dt>
         <dd>The information on these pages is specific to the sender specified in the title and footer.
 Per sender there will be two pages, the first one containing general information about the messages sent by that sender and the second one containing time-wise statistics and graphics. </dd>
 </dl>